-- Detail the measures to avoid, minimise and manage impacts on air quality and how the proposed project activities would be consistent with best practice environmental management. - 15.125 Address the compatibility of the proposed project's air emissions with existing or potential land uses in surrounding areas. - 15.126 Describe how the achievement of the air objectives would be monitored, audited and reported, and how corrective/preventative actions would be managed for the life of the project. - 15.127 Describe the proposed mitigation measures to manage dust emissions arising from the transport of vanadium product from the project site to the point of export and/or refining.
+- 15.135 Detail the measures to avoid, minimise and manage impacts on air quality and how the proposed project activities would be consistent with best practice environmental management. - 15.136 Address the compatibility of the proposed project's air emissions with existing or potential land uses in surrounding areas. - 15.137 Describe how the achievement of the air objectives would be monitored, audited and reported, and how corrective/preventative actions would be managed for the life of the project.

+15.138 Describe the proposed mitigation measures to manage dust emissions arising from the transport of coal product from the project area to the point of export in accordance with Aurizon Coal Dust Management Plan (see Appendix 2).